The Hewitt Review is a unique chance to commit to the ICS agenda

 “The Hewitt Review must help empower ICSs to cut through these tensions and develop locally responsive and locally reflective service delivery.”

-Despite ICSs’ remit for locally managed healthcare with a new brief to connect with local authorities and wider community services, Whitehall has assumed more central power to outline targets, creating fundamental contradictions within the current reforms.
+Despite ICSs’ remit for locally managed healthcare with a new brief to connect with local authorities and wider community services, the 2022 Health and Care Act saw Whitehall assume more central power to outline targets, creating fundamental contradictions within the current reforms.
 At times, ICSs across the country feel squeezed by NHS England and DHSC at a national level, and by individual providers locally.

 This tension has come into sharp focus as ICSs have sought to merge the NHS with local government.
 If ICSs have shown us anything so far, it is that the NHS is not yet ready to marry its own accountability frameworks to those from local government.
 The NHS is not democratically accountable to its citizens like local authorities are, but is subject to scrutiny from central NHS, DHSC and the Care Quality Commission (CQC) – the latter of which does of course regulate social care, but this is only one part of the community service offering from local government.
 The Hewitt Review must help empower ICSs to cut through these tensions and develop locally responsive and locally reflective service delivery.